cariad-tech/fep3_sdk/doc/input/participant/participant_overview_backup.rst

 DataJob
 -------

-The DataJob is a FEP Interface CPP programming model to implement a functionality in a easy way.
+The *DataJob* is a FEP Interface CPP programming model to implement a functionality in an easy way.
 See :ref:`label_demo_cpp_easy` for an example how to use the :cpp:class:`fep3::cpp::arya::DataJob`.